 The coming of summer heralds rosebay rhododendron and an almost endless variety of wildflowers.
 In the fall, many of these plants show their bright berries, and of course the trees glow in all shades of red, russet, yellow, and orange.
 A nature lover can enjoy over 1,000 species of flowering plants, 200 birds, and over 100 species of fish and animals.

 This delightful mountain vacationland is like a nature conservancy in which small towns, rushing rivers, and ancient mountains reside.
 It’s Family Fun for all ages and one of the top fun things to do in North Carolina!
 Railroad depots are located in three historic towns; Dillsboro (no current departures), a village of shops and crafts; Bryson City, located on the edge of the Great Smoky Mountains National Park; and Andrews (no current departures), a scenic valley in the Snowbird Mountains.
 All were founded in the 1800’s and have retained aspects of their original character, adding to their historic charm!

-To find out more about the local area you can view our ALL ABOARD MAGAZINE HERE!
+To find out more about the local area you can view our VISITOR GUIDE HERE!

 When you come to ride the train, we hope you’ll plan to stay awhile.
 You’ll enjoy the country inns, lodges, resorts, quaint shops, places to dine, historic sites, museums, and amenities.
 It’s America as it used to be; a treasury of friendly people, a restful environment, and the beauty of nature everywhere.